jondmarien/TuneFlow/README.md

 - 🎵 **Spotify Playlist Creation**
   - Instantly create Spotify playlists from parsed YouTube content.
   - Add, remove, and manage tracks directly from the app.
+- ▶️ **YouTube Playlist Creation**
+  - Instantly create regular YouTube playlists (not YouTube Music) from parsed tracks.
+  - Authenticate with your Google account and export your playlist with one click.
 - 🧠 **Smart Caching & Performance**
   - Uses Redis to cache album art and API responses for fast, efficient browsing.
 - 🌙 **Dark Mode & Accessibility**